 Saint Anthony College of Nursing is based upon the federal definition of credit hour as identified in the Higher Education Reauthorization Act of 2011.
 The College identifies the unit of credit as the credit hour.
-Each theory credit hour requires one hour of classroom or direct faculty instruction and at least two hours of out-of-class work each week for 16 weeks.
+Each hour of theory credit requires one hour of classroom or direct faculty instruction and a minimum of two hours of out of class work each week for 16 weeks.
 This time is dedicated to the intended course-specific learning outcomes and includes evidence of student achievement of those outcomes.